 Although owned by brothers, the two companies operated independently.
 Producing similar products with architectural motifs rooted in Classical Revival, the companies are distinguished through subtle identifying characteristics.
 For further information see the Identification Guide (updated 09/2008).

 Do you have a Mesker in your community?
-See 16 Illinois Mesker examples.
-For more Mesker photographs please visit the ‘got mesker?’ photo page on Flickr.com
+Visit the ‘got mesker?’ photo page on Flickr.com for photogpraphs of Mesker facades throughout Illinois and the United States.

 Cover of the George L. Mesker and Company catalog from 1904.
 The Evansville Vanderburgh Public Library Electronic Books Database features several George Mesker catalog editions.
 Currently available are 1892, 1904, 1905, 1909, and 1928 editions.
 Access them here.